EldieTurner/LittleRestClient/README.md

 ### PostAsync<TBody,TResult>

-This method will do a `POST` to the endpoint descripbed in the `route`.
+This method will do a `POST` to the endpoint described in the `route`.
 It takes an object `body` that it will serialize and send.
 The response contain a payload that will be deserialized into a `TResult` object in the `data` field of the `RestClientResponse`.

 ```csharp
 string route = $"users";